eninsofiya1310/TryHackMe-LianYu/README.md

 # TryHackMe-LianYu
-A complete walkthrough for TryHackMe's Lian_Yu CTF machine.
+A complete walkthrough for TryHackMe's LianYu CTF machine.
 Includes web enumeration, FTP exploitation, steganography, and privilege escalation.
 All flags and credentials are documented.

 ## Introduction
 LianYu is a beginner-friendly CTF machine from TryHackMe based on the Arrowverse.
 The main objective is to capture two flags: user.txt and root.txt.